Project start date: 01/07/2024

 PhD supported research

-Throughout 2024 and 2025, PhD candidate Naomi Ploos van Amstel has explored and documented the Northern Rivers environmental community – their work, their connections, their challenges, and their priorities.
+Throughout 2024 and 2025, PhD candidate Naomi Ploos van Amstel explored the Northern Rivers environmental community, including the groups involved in biodiversity conservation, how they are connected, the work they do, and their challenges and priorities.
+These outputs support the project’s community-centred approach to adaptation planning.
 Here is a summary of the results.